 Our partners in the industry recognize the skills and experience of our students and hire them quickly and without question.
 We assist our student body in finding employment that suits their personal preferences and we also offer practical internships to aid in assessing exactly where you will be happiest.

 What is your student dynamic?

 Our student body is made up of both women and men.
 Some years the men outnumber the women by huge percentages while other years it may be an even split or dominated by women.

 The age of our student varies as well but is mostly made up of people between the ages of early twenties to mid-thirties.
 We often get students that are older than thirty something as they are students whom are interested in entering a new career field that parallels their interests.
 They wish to work doing what they love.

 Are your instructors qualified and able to teach?

-Our instructors actually have to be approved by the Minister of Education with the Provincial Government.
+Our instructors actually have to be approved by the Minister of Advanced Education with the Provincial Government.
 We have high standards to ensure the instructors keep our curriculum current and are able to teach the objectives of each and every course.